anira-project/anira/docs/sphinx/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The context config describes the process: every anira instance in it shares one inference
-thread pool, sized and configured by the first context created (section 3.1 says how later
+thread pool, sized and configured by its first user, a context or an inference handler (section 3.1 says how later
 contexts are reconciled against it).

 .. code-block:: cpp